 Covenant House is very pleased that the President and the Congress have placed the issue of aging-out foster care youth on the national agenda.
-We would like to thank Senators John H. Chafee and John D. Rockefeller for taking the leadership on this matter by holding hearings on this very important issue.
+We would like to thank Senators John H. Chafee and John D. Rockefeller for taking the leadership on this matter by holding hearings on this year important issue